fpjohnston/TECO-64/doc/action.md

 If all of these conditions have been met, then when such a key has been input, the associated Q-register is immediately executed as though an M*q*\<*delim*\>\<*delim*\> command had been entered.

+If a special key is input which has no defined meaning, then TECO will signal the error by outputtng a CTRL/G to ring the terminal's bell.